eosnewyork/eospy/README.md

 # eospy library

 This library is still a work in progress but currently has the ability to perform all `cleos get` functions without compiling the code.

+The library now supports signing transactions.
+This is the first iteration and is very rough.

 The cleos commands currently implemented.
 ```
 Usage: /usr/local/bin/cleos get SUBCOMMAND